-- 1. Work toward completion of Phase IIA of the Long-Term Reliable Water Supply Strategy to meet long-term water needs. - 2.
+- 1. Complete Phase 2 of the Long-Term Reliable Water Supply Strategy to meet long-term water needs. - 2.
 Implement the third year of the Water Conservation Implementation Plan to ensure water needs can be satisfied until long-term solutions are justified and in place. - 3.
 Track San Francisco's progress in rebuilding the Regional Water System to ensure the Water System Improvement Program remains on scope, schedule and budget.